echbremmer/py-oas/README.md

 # py-oas
-Python library for editing oas/swagger specifications.
+Python library and cli for editing oas/swagger specifications.

-This repository also includes simple CLI that that takes a oas or swagger as input and removes specified elements.
+The CLI teakes a swagger or Open Api Specification file as input and removes specified elements.

 # Install